google/starthinker/README.md

 ## For Ad Operations Teams...

-Sheets only go so far, with a StarThinker running, the ad operations team can operate on larger data sets, scale solutions across clients fast, and even automate campaing controls.
+Sheets only go so far, with a StarThinker running, the ad operations team can operate on larger data sets, scale solutions across clients fast, and even automate campaign controls.
 All using a drag and drop UI.

 - Start building solutions immediately by leveraging [dozens of existing workflow tasks](https://google.github.io/starthinker/).
 - Scale solutions across clients [without coding](https://google.github.io/starthinker/help/#help_recipe).